Send an Enquiry

 Equity Linked Savings Scheme (ELSS)

-• ELSS is a type of mutual fund with a 3-year lock-in period.
-ELSS is the only mutual fund category in India that qualifies for a tax deduction under Section 80C of the Income Tax Act
+• ELSS mutual fund scheme has a 3-year lock-in period.
+ELSS mutual fund scheme is the only mutual fund scheme in India that allows tax deductions under section 80C of the Indian Income Tax Act.

 Public Provident Fund (PPF)

-• The Public Provident Fund is a long-term government-backed savings scheme with a maturity period of 15 years.
-It is a popular income tax saving option available at most banks and post offices in India.
-The interest rates for PPF are adjusted quarterly.
-According to the latest updates, the current interest rate on PPF is 7.1%.
+• The Public Provident Fund has a maturity period of 15 years.
+It is a popular long-term savings scheme that helps save taxes.
+The interest rate for the PPF account is changed every quarter.
+According to the latest updates, the current interest rate for the PPF account is 7.1%.

-• The interest earned on PPF is tax-exempt.
-Individuals can start a PPF account with a minimum investment of Rs.
-500, and the maximum investment limit per financial year is Rs.
+• The interest generated on PPF is exempt from taxes.
+One can open a PPF account with an initial minimum payment of Rs.
+500, and the annual maximum limit is Rs.
 1.5 lakh.

 National Savings Certificate (NSC)

-• The National Savings Certificate is another notable income tax saving scheme that offers a fixed interest rate of 7.7% per annum and has a tenure of 5 years.
+• Another good option for availing income tax exemption is the National Savings Certificate, which carries a fixed interest rate of 7.7% per annum and a tenure of 5 years.

-• The interest earned on NSC is eligible for tax savings, with up to Rs.
-1.5 lakh claimable as a deduction under Section 80C.
+• Interest from NSC is available for tax-saving, and thus an amount up to Rs.
+1.5 lakh can be claimed as a deduction under Sec 80C.

 Tax-Saver FDs

-• Tax-saving FDs are also an effective way to save taxes.
-Investors can avail of a tax deduction of up to Rs.
-1.5 lakh under 5-year tax-saver FDs.
-However, these FDs come with a fixed interest rate, currently between 7-8%, and the interest earned is taxable based on the investor’s tax bracket.
+• Tax-saving FDs are also one of the effective ways to save on income tax.
+Under 5-year tax-saver FDs, investors may get a tax deduction up to Rs.
+1.5 lakh.
+However, these come with a fixed interest rate, between 7-8% currently, while the interest earned is taxable and will be charged according to the investor's tax slab.

 Senior Citizens Savings Scheme (SCSS)

-• The Senior Citizens Savings Scheme is a government-backed long-term income tax saving option with a tenure of 5 years, available to individuals above 60.
-It offers an interest rate of 8.2% (taxable).
-Under this scheme, one can claim a tax deduction of up to Rs.
+• Senior Citizen Savings Scheme: This is a long-term tax-saving investment option that has a term of 5 years, and it can only be availed by people above 60 years.
+Its interest rate stands at 8.2% (taxable).
+According to this plan, you can avail a tax exemption of up to Rs.
 1.5 lakh.

 Sukanya Samriddhi Yojana (SSY)